cipherstash/encrypt-query-language/docs/reference/INDEX.md

 A match index enables full text search across one or more text fields in queries.

-The default Match index options are:
+The default match index options are:

 ```json
   {